Oscaretz/Processing_Image/README.md

 # 🖼️ Image Processing with Python, NumPy & Cython

-Welcome to a fast and interactive web app for image preprocessing using filters like Sobel, Gaussian, and Median!
+Welcome to a fast and interactive web app for image processing using filters like Sobel, Gaussian, and Median!
 Built with Python, NumPy, Pillow, and accelerated with Cython.
 Deployed live using **Streamlit Cloud**.

 ## 🎯 Project Objective